ActionCrafting/larp-props/weapons/large-core-construction.md

 # The striking edges

-> Constructing an entire weapon from dense EVA foam is possible if your opponents are OK with a very firm hit... but softer is better.
+> Constructing an entire weapon from dense EVA foam is possible ***if*** your opponents are OK with a very firm hit... but softer is better.
 >
-> Also, if too much contact cement has been used, it can result in inconsistent flexibility between layers (tough zones), giving another reason to specially prepare surfaces meant for striking.
+> Also, contact cement can result in inconsistent flexibility between layers (tough zones), giving another reason to specially prepare surfaces meant for striking.

 To provide a safer striking surface, the dense foam layers are now shaped approximately one inch (2.5 cm) smaller than the final design.
 A sample of low density foam slightly larger than required is prepared to replace the striking edge.